Skip to main content

 Detect code hotspots and knowledge silos with CodePulse

-Measurable Proxies for Developer Joy
+What Are the Measurable Proxies for Developer Joy?

 You can't directly measure joy from Git data—but you can measure the conditions that create or destroy it.
 These proxies correlate strongly with developer satisfaction surveys and, more importantly, with retention outcomes.